-As our three-part 2021 Hyperhidrosis Research & Treatment Pipeline Report has shown, there are nearly 20 hyperhidrosis-related research initiatives going on in 8 countries around the world focusing on at least 11 different treatments (some new and some familiar options being used in new ways) for excessive sweating!
+As our three-part 2021 Hyperhidrosis Research & Treatment Pipeline Report shows (find all the parts listed among our blogs), there are nearly 20 hyperhidrosis-related research initiatives going on in 8 countries around the world focusing on at least 11 different treatments (some new and some familiar options being used in new ways) for excessive sweating!

 For sufferers, getting involved in research can be a potential path to treatment and a satisfying way to give back to the community that’s striving to make a difference in the excessive sweating world.
 And, staying abreast of what’s in the pipeline is great for fostering hope and optimism in what the future may bring.
-To brush-up on the basics about clinical trials, click here.
+To brush up on the basics of clinical trials, click here.